newrelic/newrelic-opentelemetry-examples/dotnet/aspnetcore/README.md

 ## View your data in New Relic

-The application produces trace data reporting to a service named `OpenTelemetry-Dotnet-Example`.
+The application produces trace and metric data reporting to a service named `OpenTelemetry-Dotnet-Example`.